AmbientTea/prolog-schemes/README.md

 This library attempts to translate some of these languages' goodies to Prolog, while taking into consideration its own strengths and conventions.

-This docuent talks about *type classes* and *types* in a loose way to refer to these translations.
+This docuent still talks about *type classes* and *types* in a loose way to refer to these translations even in absence of a real type system.
 A more correct way would probably to talk about *operations* (`map` as opposed to `Functor`) and *algebraic structures* (`(Int, +) group` as opposed to `Int`).